pyFerret/Char-To-Int-python/README.md

  - [X] Add function to print and assign variable
  - [X] Fix problem with data amount being limited
  - [ ] Add more data
- - [ ] Make a ascii value to binary converter
+ - [X] Make a way to convert the characters straight to binary
-    - [ ] Make a way to convert the characters straight to binary
+ - [ ] Add a function to convert characters into both binary and ASCII values